siemensikkema/styleguide/README.md

     services.register(commandsConfig)
 ```

-> If your app doesn't use custom `Command`s you can ommit this file.
+> If your app doesn't use custom `Command`s you can omit this file.

 ### content.swift